bmpvieira/python101/day1_introduction/slides/day1_introduction.md

 ## Python installation

-- For this course, we will use the EDP (Enthought Python Distribution) package as it already contains a number of usefull modules as well as a text editor.
+- For this course, we will use the EDP (Enthought Python Distribution) package as it already contains a number of usefull modules and a text editor.
 [Install link](https://www.enthought.com/products/epd/).

 ## Biopython installation